 - The weather in Florida can change quickly.
 Dress in layers to allow for changes in temperature throughout the day.
 Bring an umbrella and rain poncho if rain looks likely and stash them in a locker.

 - Get to the parks early and queue up for the most popular attractions first to minimize your wait times.

 - Plan your lunch or dinner at off times to avoid the biggest crowds and use the heavy meal times to take advantage of shorter lines.

-- Map out your itinerary to minimize walking back and forth between the lands, and be sure to cover every nook and cranny in the lands.
-There is a lot to see.
+- Map out your itinerary to minimize walking back and forth between the lands.

-The Magic Kingdom has over 40 rides and attractions, lots of themed dining and shopping, many character interaction and photo opportunities, and plenty of surprises.
-So plan ahead, know your priorities and take advantage of the most current Walt Disney World Magic Kingdom Map.
+The Magic Kingdom has more than 40 rides and attractions, numerous themed dining and shopping opportunities, tons of photo ops with your favorite characters, and plenty of surprises.
+So plan ahead, know your priorities, and take advantage of the most current Walt Disney World Magic Kingdom Map.

 Best Disney Secrets and Tips!

 Vacationing at Walt Disney World in Orlando can be overwhelming and a little bit intimidating, even for the return visitor.
 There are so many attractions and thousands of things to see and do.

 Best Romantic Things to do in Orlando